Twyford Motor Car Company: Bankruptcy

 Most likely, the crudeness of the Twyford's four-wheel drive and experimental two-cycle engine proved riskier than the company's directors realized.
 After Robert Twyford left, the local press made no more mention of the company, though the February 1907 issue of Motor listed a complete line of Twyford motor cars that the company never built.

 A comparison with a similar company that succeeded can help demonstrate why the Twyford Motor-Car Company failed, namely with the Four Wheel Drive Auto Company of Clintonville, Wisconsin.
-In 1905, Otto Zachow and William Besserdich invented a four-wheel drive system, incased in a drop-forged ball, utilizing a lockable center differential with a double-Y universal joint that operated at the juncture of the front wheel and axle for steering.
+In 1905, Otto Zachow and William Besserdich invented a four-wheel drive system, encased in a drop-forged ball, utilizing a lockable center differential with a double-Y universal joint that operated at the juncture of the front wheel and axle for steering.
 This means they invented a four-wheel drive design far superior to what Robert Twyford invented.
 The patent office granted them a patent in 1908.
 Walter A. Olen, a local attorney, helped organize and promote the company.
 He also recognized from the beginning that trucks had the real market for four-wheel drive vehicles, not passenger cars.
 But in defense of Robert Twyford, far more automobile manufacturers back then failed than succeeded.

 The Twyford Motor-Car Company went into bankruptcy in December 1908 with obligations of over $20,000.
-In March 1909, two brothers, Wilbert Newton and James Malcolm Humphrey, Jr., (of Humphrey Brick and Tile Company and sons of James Humphrey Sr.) bought the factory for $12,000, including the machinery and patents.
+In March 1909, two brothers, Wilbert Newton and James Malcolm Humphrey Jr., (of Humphrey Brick and Tile Company and sons of James Humphrey Sr.) bought the factory for $12,000, including the machinery and patents.
 At the time, the factory contained one car that the workers at the factory had completed, and one or two partially completed cars.
 Mr. Humphrey sold these cars for around $500.

 Later history

 In August 1909, J. E. Humphrey sold the factory to New York parties, and hoped that the new owners would have success in utilizing the factory for manufacturing.
 They planned on making harvesting equipment, had perfected a car like the Twyford, also featuring four-wheel drive.

-But, no one actually used the former Twyford factory until the Union Auto Specialties Company, founded by James M. Humphrey, Jr., moved in around 1913.
+But, no one actually used the former Twyford factory until the Union Auto Specialties Company, founded by James M. Humphrey Jr., moved in around 1913.
 In 1915–1916, the company built windshields.
 James Malcolm acted as president of the company, as well as general manager of the Humphrey Brick and Tile Company.
 The Union Auto Specialties Company succeeded and continued to operate until around 1970.
 The Matson Wood Products Company then bought the building and decided to remove the second story with a winch line, causing the entire building to collapse.